List of New Testament verses not included in modern English translations: Mark 16:9–20

-Actually, Greek codex W (also known as the Freer Gospels or the Codex Washingtonianus), dating from the fourth or fifth century, is the oldest known Greek ms that sets forth the Longer Ending and it contains a lengthy addition (which appears nowhere else), known as the Freer Logion, between the familiar verses 14 and 15.
-The addition in Codex W is included in James Moffatt's 1935 translation, with a note indicating Moffatt's belief that it was part of the original text of the longer ending "but was excised for some reason at an early date."
+Greek codex W (also known as the Freer Gospels or the Codex Washingtonianus), dating from the fourth or fifth century, is the oldest known Greek manuscript that sets forth the longer ending and it contains a lengthy addition (which appears nowhere else), known as the Freer Logion, between the familiar verses 14 and 15.
+The Freer Logion was not noticed until 1908, following the sale of the ms in 1906.
+The addition in Codex W is included (in brackets) in James Moffatt's 1935 translation, with a note indicating Moffatt's belief, a belief apparently shared also by Henry Barclay Swete, but not by many others, that it was part of the original text of the longer ending "but was excised for some reason at an early date."
 It was not included in the RSV, but is set forth in a footnote to verse 14 in the NRSV with the comment that "other ancient authorities [sic plural] add, in whole or part".

 The addition, as translated by Moffatt: